oboobotenefiok/vidspeed/README.md

 vidspeed slowmo.mp4 -s 0.5      # half speed
 ```

 Speed must be between 0.1 and 10.0.
 Below that gets weird.
-Above that is basically a flipbook.
+Above that is basically a flipbook, lol 😂.

 Pick an output location with -o: